hzapata82/cicd-Agent/docs/PRODUCT_ANALYSIS.md

 # 📊 Product Analysis: The "Manual FTP" Antipattern vs. GitOps

-## 🚩 The Problem: The Shared Hosting Prison
+## 🚩 The Problem: Shared Hosting Rigid Environment

 Shared hosting environments (Neubox, HostGator, Bluehost, etc.) are often the starting point for SMEs (Small and Medium Enterprises) due to their low cost.
 However, they impose severe technical restrictions: